Essential Steps to Prepare for a Blackout

 What to Do During

-• Check on your neighbors: If it’s safe to do so, check on your neighbors.
-Your neighbor may not be as prepared as you are.
-See if you can help.
+• Assess Vulnerable Neighbors: If it’s safe to do so, check on your neighbors.
+They may not be as prepared as you are - see if you can help.

-• The elderly: A power outage can turn deadly if an unprepared person is caught in extreme temperatures in an extended power outage.
-This is especially true for the elderly or those with special needs.
+• Extreme Temperatures: A power outage can turn deadly if an unprepared person is caught in extreme cold or hot temperatures during an extended power outage.
+This is especially true for the sick and elderly or those with special needs.

-• Use an emergency radio: Use a battery-powered or hand-crank radio to stay informed about the situation.
+• Use an Emergency Radio: Use an AM/PM battery-powered or hand-crank radio to stay informed about the situation.

-• Follow local guidelines: Follow guidelines from local authorities and emergency services.
+• Follow Local Guidelines: Follow guidelines from local authorities and emergency services.
 They may provide instructions on where to find emergency shelters if necessary or provide other critical updates.
+Be sure to sign up for local emergency alerts to receive this information.

 Disaster Planning